apache/airflow/docs/apache-airflow-providers-google/connections/gcp.rst

    or as secret in Secret Manager (``Keyfile secret name``).
 Only one way of defining the key can be used at a time.
    If you need to manage multiple keys then you should configure multiple connections.
-3. Using a `credential configuration file <https://googleapis.dev/python/google-auth/2.9.0/user-guide.html#external-credentials-workload-identity-federation>`_, by specifying the path to a valid credential configuration.
+3. Using a `credential configuration file <https://googleapis.dev/python/google-auth/2.9.0/user-guide.html#external-credentials-workload-identity-federation>`_, by specifying the path to or the content of a valid credential configuration file.
    A credential configuration file is a configuration file that typically contains non-sensitive metadata to instruct the ``google-auth`` library on how to retrieve external subject tokens and exchange them for service account access tokens.